xn-intenton-z2a/repository0-plot-code-lib/archive/repository0-plot-code-lib-2025-04-07-README.md

 # repository0-plot-code-lib

 repository0-plot-code-lib is a versatile CLI tool for plotting and analyzing mathematical functions.
 Our mission is to "Be a go-to plot library with a CLI, be the jq of formulae visualisations."
 This tool supports a broad range of plotting functionalities—from basic functions like sine, cosine, exponential, and logarithmic plots to advanced visualizations including enhanced spiral, polar heatmap, dual axis, box plot, violin plot, damped oscillation, harmonics, modulated sine, statistical summary, parametric plot, cumulative average, inverse function plotting, enhanced parametric plots, random walk and phyllotaxis plots, and more.
-Recent updates include extended 3D plotting, enhanced exponential decay plotting functions, a new modulo plotting function, a scatter plot function, and significant improvements in test coverage with enhanced external resource mocks.
+Recent updates include extended 3D plotting, enhanced exponential decay plotting functions, a new modulo plotting function, a scatter plot function, and a new fractal plotting feature.

 ## Overview